javierarce/go-with-the-flow/README.md

 # Go With The Flow

-Here's the support page for the award winning plugin (and probably full of bugs) "Go With The Flow", the number one solution to do text threading in Figma.
+Hi!
+Here's the support page for the award winning (and probably full of bugs) "Go With The Flow" plugin, the number one solution to do text threading in Figma.

-If you found a bug (sorry!) or want to suggest an improvement (thanks!), please [open an issue here](https://github.com/javierarce/go-with-the-flow/issues).
+If you found a bug (sorry!) or want to suggest an improvement (thanks!), please [open an issue here](https://github.com/javierarce/go-with-the-flow/issues/new/choose).